Drona

 Drona is the son of the sage Bharadvaja, and a descendant of the sage Angirasa.
-Despite being master of advanced military arts and the divine weapons known as astras, Drona initially chooses a life of poverty until he is humiliated by his friend Drupada, the king of Panchala.
-With the help of his students, he captures Drupada and takes away half of the kingdom.
+Despite being master of advanced military arts and the divine weapons known as astras, Drona initially chooses a life of poverty until he is humiliated by his childhood friend Drupada, the king of Panchala.
+With the help of his students, he defeats Drupada and takes away half of the kingdom.

-Drona serves as the second commander-in-chief of the Kaurava army, from the 11th day to the 15th day.
-The acharya fails four times in capturing Yudhishthira (the 11th day, 12th day, 14th day, and the 14th night).
-He was beheaded by Dhrishtadyumna—his student and son of Drupada—when he meditates to release his soul on the battlefield.
+During the Kurukshetra War, Drona serves as the second commander-in-chief of the Kaurava army from the 11th to the 15th day.
+On the latter day, he is deceived into believing that his son Ashvatthaman has been slain; overwhelmed with grief, he lays down his arms and enters meditation on the battlefield.
+In this defenseless state, he is beheaded by Dhrishtadyumna, his former pupil and the son of Drupada.

 Etymology

 Drona's name means vessel, bucket, or quiver.
 He had many other names, including: